 When you hear the term ‘Gen Z’ what likely springs to mind is teens and TikTok.
 You might assume they are young and without very much buying power compared to their older generations.
 And whilst they may be young, the latter is definitely false.
 Born between 1997 and 2012, a Generation ‘Z’ can be as young as 10 and as old as 25.

 So why are they important?
-Well, research has shown that Generation Z make up a whopping 40% of consumers and have an estimated global spending power of $200 billion.
-Whatsmore, they’re still at an age where they influence their parents’ purchasing habits, which makes their actual spend more like $3 trillion!
+Well, research has shown that Generation Z make up a whopping 40% of consumers and have an estimated global spending power of $360 billion.
+What’s more, they’re still at an age where they influence their parents’ purchasing habits, which makes their actual spend much, much higher.

 What does this actually mean for hospitality though?
 Could now be the time to switch up your target market?
 Well in part, yes!
 They have the potential to seriously boost your sales in a time when every sale counts.